Class Descriptions & Student Placement

 Humanities I – Antiquity (6th/7th-8th grades)

 Students will still focus mainly on living books and poems that relate to the time period under study.
 In addition they will also be studying a history text, reading some primary sources, and gaining academic skills which will serve them as they transition into upper level studies.
 Geography will be included in context.
 Students will be expected to complete reading and journaling assignments in history and literature, and prepare several presentations, papers, and projects outside of class.
 Essays required in the English Studies classes will complement these assignments.
 For additional information on class content, visit the Humanities I bookstore page.

-Antiquity for Grammar Students (4th to 5th/6th grades, for students of on-site teachers and helpers)
+Antiquity for Grammar Students (4th to 5th/6th grades, for students of on-site teachers)

 Students will focus on the time period under consideration by reading high interest age-appropriate living books and poems that will bring this time period to life.
 Geography, Picture Study, and Composer Study are emphasized.
 For additional information on class content, visit the Antiquity for Grammar bookstore page.

-Antiquity for Primer Students (K-3rd grade, for students of on-site teachers and helpers)
+Antiquity for Primer Students (K-3rd grade, for students of on-site teachers)

 Students will focus on the time period under study by reading high interest age-appropriate living books and poems that will bring this time period to life.
 Geography, Picture Study, and Composer Study are emphasized.
 For additional information on class content, visit the Antiquity for Primer bookstore page. and the Bookstore for Pre-Primer Students page.

 Our English Studies incorporate grammar, composition, literary analysis, and poetry.
 The composition portion of the class is based on classical methodology, including an emphasis on the progymnasmata (progym) and literature-based lessons.
 Materials are from Cottage Press.